Carrick denied by nine-man Larne in derby

 Rangers capitalised as Matthew Carson fired home five minutes later but Lee Lynch arrowed into the corner to level before the break.

-David Cushley went close for Carrick before Andy Scott was dimissed four minutes from time.
+David Cushley went close for Carrick before Andy Scott was dismissed four minutes from time.

+The draw moves Rangers four points clear of the relegation play-off spot while Larne remain in fifth place.

 More to follow....